kohana/userguide/guide/tutorials.orm.md

 #### Using `Updated` and `Created` Columns

 The `_updated_column` and `_created_column` members are provided to automatically be updated when a model is updated and created.
 These are not used by default.
 To use them:

 	// date_created is the column used for storing the creation date.
-Use format => TRUE to store a timestamp protected $_created_column = array('date_created', 'format' => TRUE);
+Use format => TRUE to store a timestamp. protected $_created_column = array('date_created', 'format' => TRUE);

 	// date_modified is the column used for storing the modified date.
-In this case, a string specifying a date() format is used protected $_updated_column = array('date_modified', 'format' => 'm/d/Y');
+In this case, a string specifying a date() format is used. protected $_updated_column = array('date_modified', 'format' => 'm/d/Y');

 ### Deleting Records

 Records are deleted with [ORM::delete] and [ORM::delete_all].
 These methods operate in the same fashion as saving described above with the exception that [ORM::delete] takes one optional parameter, the `id` of the record to delete.
 Otherwise, the currently loaded record is deleted.

 ### Relationships

 ORM provides for powerful relationship support.
-Ruby has a great tutorial on relationships at [http://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html](http://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html)
+Ruby has [a great tutorial on relationships](http://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html).

 #### Belongs-To and Has-Many

 We'll assume we're working with a school that has many students.
 Each student can belong to only one school.
 You would define the relationships in this manner:

 	// Inside the school model
 	protected $_has_many = array('students' => array());